DREP 24 Hour Volume Tops $27.62 Million (DREP)

 DREP Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as DREP directly using U.S. dollars.
-Investors seeking to acquire DREP should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase DREP using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as DREP directly using U.S. dollars.
+Investors seeking to trade DREP should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DREP using one of the aforementioned exchanges.

 Receive News & Updates for DREP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DREP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.